skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 Using the Tasmota Web Console Command line

+* `PowerOnState 0` If a power outage/reset, default the power state to off.
 * Set your time zone using standard GMT offset: `Timezone -8` .
   * This doesn't account for daylight savings time.
 See docs https://tasmota.github.io/docs/FAQ/
 * Test your time with `time`